orknist/Sportsbook/README.md

 ## Sportsbook Solution Overview:

     API > API.QueueService ---> (RabbitMQ) ---> MatchConsumer > Data.Dapper

+1. Sportsbook.Contracts:
+    * Defines models (*MessageModel), requests (*MessageRequest), and responses (*MessageResponse) used across the solution.
+    * For example, the MatchMessageModel represents a sports match with its associated details.
+    * Related to RabbitMQ operations for message publishing and consumption.

+2. Sportsbook.Infrastructure.Dapper:
+    * Contains Dapper configurations like the DatabaseConfig for database connection details.
+    * Creates database tables and data for test purpose.

+3. Sportsbook.Infrastructure.ExceptionHandler:
+    * Provides a middleware for global exception handling across the API.
+    * The ExceptionHandlerMiddleware captures and logs exceptions, returning a standardized error response.

+4. Sportsbook.Infrastructure.MassTransit:
+    * Contains configurations related to MassTransit, a message bus for .NET.
+    * The RabbitMQConfig provides settings for connecting to RabbitMQ.

+5. Sportsbook.Infrastructure.Redis:
+    * Contains configurations like the RedisConfig for Redis connection details.
+    * Related to Redis operations for caching purposes.

+6. Sportsbook.Infrastructure.Swagger:
+    * Provides extensions for integrating Swagger, a tool for API documentation and testing.
+    * Contains methods to add and use Swagger configurations.

-1. Sportsbook.API:
+7. Sportsbook.API:
     * This is the main API project that provides endpoints for managing sports matches.
     * It contains configurations for controllers, JSON serialization, Swagger, MassTransit, Redis caching, and Fluent Validations.

-2. Sportsbook.API.Common:
+8. Sportsbook.API.Common:
-    * Contains common DTOs used across the solution.
+    * Contains common models (*ApiModel), requests (*ApiRequest), and responses (*ApiResponse) used across the solution.
     * Provides extensions for Fluent Validations.
+    * Related to API operations for request validation and response formatting.

-3. Sportsbook.API.QueueService:
+9. Sportsbook.API.QueueService:
     * Responsible for processing match-related operations using a queue.
     * Contains extensions for adding queue services and configurations for AutoMapper.
     * Contains mapping profile for AutoMapper.

-4. Sportsbook.Contracts:
-    * Defines models, requests, and responses used across the solution.
-    * For example, the MatchModel represents a sports match with its associated details.

-5. Sportsbook.Data.Dapper:
-    * Handles database operations using the Dapper ORM.
-    * Contains entities, repositories, and configurations like the DatabaseConfig for database connection details.

-6. Sportsbook.Data.Redis:
-    * Related to Redis operations for caching purposes.
+    * Related to RabbitMQ operations for message publishing and consumption.
-    * Contains configurations like the RedisConfig for Redis connection details.

-7. Sportsbook.Docker:
-    * Contains Docker-related files to containerize the application components.
-    * The DockerCompose.yml file defines services like RabbitMQ and Redis for container orchestration.

-8. Sportsbook.Infrastructure.ExceptionHandler:
-    * Provides a middleware for global exception handling across the API.
-    * The ExceptionHandlerMiddleware captures and logs exceptions, returning a standardized error response.

-9. Sportsbook.Infrastructure.MassTransit:
-    * Contains configurations related to MassTransit, a message bus for .NET.
-    * The RabbitMQConfig provides settings for connecting to RabbitMQ.

-10. Sportsbook.Infrastructure.Swagger:
-    * Provides extensions for integrating Swagger, a tool for API documentation and testing.
-    * Contains methods to add and use Swagger configurations.

-11. Sportsbook.MatchConsumer:
+10. Sportsbook.MatchConsumer:
     * Consumes messages from RabbitMQ related to match operations.
-    * Contains configurations for MassTransit, repositories, AutoMapper, and services.
+    * Contains Consumers and configurations for MassTransit, Dapper, Repositories.

-12. Sportsbook.MatchConsumer.Business:
+11. Sportsbook.MatchConsumer.Business:
     * Contains business logic for processing match-related operations.
+    * Contains configurations for AutoMapper, and services.
     * Contains mapping profile for AutoMapper.

+12. Sportsbook.Data:
+    * Contains entities (*Entity) and repository interfaces.

+13. Sportsbook.Data.Dapper:
+    * Contains Dapper specified entities (*DapperEntity), concrete repositories, and entity mapping files.
+    * Handles database operations using the Dapper ORM.

-13. Sportsbook.MatchConsumer.Tests
+14. Sportsbook.MatchConsumer.Tests
     * This is the test project for Sportsbook.MatchConsumer.
     * It contains integration tests for the functionality provided in the MatchConsumer project.

-Each of these projects plays a specific role in the overall solution, providing functionalities ranging from API endpoints, data access, message consumption, to infrastructure concerns.
+15. Sportsbook.Docker (Directory):
+    * Contains Docker-related files to containerize the application components.
+    * The DockerCompose.yml file defines services like RabbitMQ and Redis for container orchestration.